Robin’s Egg Blue Peanut Butter Easter Eggs (Think Reese’s)

 Storage tips for peanut butter Easter eggs

 Place the eggs in an airtight container and store them in the refrigerator.
-You can store them on the counter at room temperature but I have found that they become too soft so it’s best to refrigerate.
+You can store them on the counter at room temperature, but I have found that they become too soft, so it’s best to refrigerate them.

 A few possible recipe substitutions

-• If you’d prefer, you can substitute dark chocolate or milk chocolate for the white chocolate, but you won’t have those speckled robin’s blue eggs.
+• If you’d prefer, you can substitute a milk or dark chocolate coating for the white chocolate, but you won’t have those speckled robin’s blue eggs.

 • Although I haven’t tried it, if you have family members with a peanut allergy, you could use almond butter, cashew butter, or sunflower seed butter instead of peanut butter.